jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - recovery controls typically address more significant damaging events compared to corrective controls, especially when security violations may have occurred
   - **Directive**: A directive control is deployed to direct, confine, or control the actions of subjects to force or encourage compliance with security policies
 - 1.10.6 Control assessments (security and privacy)
   - Periodically assess security and privacy controls: what’s working, what isn’t
     - As part of this assessment, the existing documents should be thoroughly reviewed, and some of the controls tested randomly
     - A report is typically produced to show the outcomes and enable the org to remediate deficiencies
     - Often, security and privacy control assessment are performed and/or validated by different teams, with the privacy team handling the privacy aspects
 - 1.10.7 Monitoring and measurement
   - Monitoring and measurement are closely aligned with identifying risks
   - While monitoring is used for more than security purposes, monitoring should be tuned to ensure the org is notified about potential security incidents as soon as possible
-  - If a security breach occurs, monitored systems and data become valuable from a forensics perspective; rrom the ability to derive root cause of an incident to making adjustments to minimize the chances of reoccurance
+  - If a security breach occurs, monitored systems and data become valuable from a forensics perspective; from the ability to derive root cause of an incident to making adjustments to minimize the chances of reoccurrence
 - 1.10.8 Reporting
   - Risk Reporting is a key task to perform at the conclusion of risk analysis (i.e. production and presentation of a summarizing report)
   - A Risk Register or Risk Log is a document that inventories all identified risks to an org or system or within an individual project